workclocks/partyhat/readme.md

 **Party Hat** is a web application that allows you to easily upload files or provide URLs to upload files to a server.
 It provides a simple and user-friendly interface for uploading, storing, and sharing files.
 Whether you want to share images, documents, or any other file type, **Party Hat** has got you covered.

+You can see a demo of how it looks at http://nl2-4.deploy.sbs:6383/

 ## Features
 - **Easy File Upload:** Upload files quickly and easily using the intuitive user interface.
 - **URL Upload:** Share files by providing direct URLs to the file you want to upload.